conda-forge/openblas-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `libopenblas, openblas` can be installed with:
+Once the `conda-forge` channel has been enabled, `libopenblas, libopenblas_ilp64, openblas, openblas_ilp64` can be installed with:

 ```
-conda install libopenblas openblas
+conda install libopenblas libopenblas_ilp64 openblas openblas_ilp64
 ```

 It is possible to list all of the versions of `libopenblas` available on your platform with: